MingxiLii/starter-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Transpotation Engineering
+  - course: PhD in Transportation Engineering
     institution: The Hong Kong Polytechnic University
     year: expected 2024
   - course: BEng in Chemical Engineering